Archive-42/redux-docs/md-docs/part-4-using-data.md

 <span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token punctuation" style="color: #f8f8f2">)</span>

-Copy

-Now, in our `<AddPostForm>`, we can read the list of users from the store with `useSelector` and show them as a dropdown.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token punctuation" style="color: #f8f8f2">)</span>Now, in our `<AddPostForm>`, we can read the list of users from the store with `useSelector` and show them as a dropdown.
 We'll then take the ID of the selected user and pass that to the `postAdded` action creator.
 While we're at it, we can add a bit of validation logic to our form so that the user can only click the "Save Post" button if the title and content inputs have some actual text in them:

 features/posts/AddPostForm.js